If you’re a business owner then by default you’ve stepped into a leadership role, even if you’re not explicitly aware of it.

 Whatever your motivation for starting a business, if you’re like me, you probably didn’t start a business in order to become a leader.
 I started my business so I could make a difference.
 And leadership is something I’m growing into because I can see that my business will only thrive if I level things up and step into a leadership role.
 It’s a continuous journey of personal and professional development, but one that you can use to inspire and uplift others along the way.

-- Step out of the shadows and claim my position as a leader;
+- Step out of the shadows and claim their position as a leader;

 - Have a clear vision that inspires and resonates with people;

-- Be able to communicate that vision and why it’s important;
+- Know how to communicate their vision to their audience and why it’s important;

-- Know how to serve my people with services and products that help move them towards that vision.
+- Know how to serve their people with services and products that help move them towards that vision.

-To me, the single most defining quality of a ‘great leader’ is their genuine passion and devotion to serving their people.
+Great leaders have a genuine passion and devotion to serving their people.

-Kiehl defined four qualities that leaders of ‘strong character’ show:
+Kiehl defined four qualities that leaders of ‘strong character’ consistently display: